openstack/watcher-specs/specs/ocata/implemented/planner-storage-action-plan.rst

 We can launch several concurrent actions with the same action weight in parallel.

-This specification defines two different planner with the same input/output
+This specification defines two different planners with the same input/output
 dataflow: weight planner and workload stabilization planner.
 Each planner should use new ``parents`` attribute that will store list of actions the action is linked to, but there are different ways to fill up this attribute.